 That is why you need to know your team on a deeper level.

-Personally, I never believed in long term goals as a motivation.
+Personally, I never believed in long term goals as motivation.
 Even with a clear career path.
 I prefer a 2–3 months periods for performance appraisal.

 How to apply expectancy theory of motivation